 The needs of today’s B2B buyers aren’t too surprising, given the massive shift to self-service that’s happened in the last few years.
-But where do you start in shifting customer interaction to self-service?
+But where do you start in shifting customer interaction to an SAP customer portal solution?
 What are the most foundational needs of B2B buyers?

 In this article, we’ll unpack three findings from the Avionos report (and what they mean for manufacturers).

 90% of buyers will switch suppliers if a B2B portal isn’t meeting their needs

 That’s a startling fact — but manufacturers shouldn’t be too surprised.
 This number is up from 88% in 2020, and it fits trends in B2B buyer expectations that we’ve followed for years.
 COVID-19 accelerated the shift to self-service, but you could also say it only exposed the needs that B2B buyers already had.

 For manufacturers’ customers, real-time, personalized data is the most essential component to the B2B portal experience.
 Without it, buyers don’t have the information they need to make purchase decisions.